MURMR: A Multimodal Sensing Framework for Automated Group Behavior Analysis in Mixed Reality: Exploratory Deployment

 \subsection{Materials}

-We conducted the study in $10\texttt{ft} \times 5\texttt{ft}$ space where participants navigated and collaborated in close quarters (cleared of materials to minimize distractions).
-Each participant used a Meta Quest Pro headset~\cite{MetaQuestProa}, which captured and streamed eye gaze, binaural audio, and 6DoF pose data over our local Wi-Fi network.
-We synchronized all devices with NTP ($<50ms$ offset) and built the collaborative MR app in Unity with the Meta XR SDK~\cite{metaXRpackages}.
-By aligning every virtual object in each user’s coordinate frame, we guaranteed a shared reference without any additional prompts, cues, or enforced turn-taking.
+We conducted the study in a \SI{3.0}{\meter}$\times$\SI{1.5}{\meter} space, cleared of materials to minimize distractions, where participants navigated and collaborated in close quarters.
+Each participant used a Meta Quest Pro headset~\cite{MetaQuestProa}, which captured and streamed eye gaze, audio, and 6DoF pose data over our local Wi-Fi network.
+We synchronized all devices with NTP (sub-\SI{100}{\milli\second} precision, as detailed in \S\ref{sec:passive-sensing}) and built the collaborative MR app in Unity with the Meta XR SDK~\cite{metaXRpackages}.
+All virtual objects were aligned to a shared coordinate frame so that each user viewed a consistent scene without additional prompts, cues, or enforced turn-taking.